Economy of Rajasthan: Industries

 Rajasthan is 12th leading investment destination in India after Maharashtra, Gujarat, Delhi, West Bengal, etc. because of its environment, law and order situation, infrastructure, investment climate and favourable population density.
 Areas facing NCR such as Bhiwadi are now popular with automobile and manufacturing companies.
-Many of the small scale suppliers and vendors have opted to shift inside Rajasthan border from Gurgaon in Haryana because of power shortage and infrastructure issues there..
+Many of the small scale suppliers and vendors have opted to shift inside Rajasthan border from Gurgaon in Haryana because of power shortage and infrastructure issues there.
 But persistent law and order problem in far-away industrial belt is a growing cause of concern.

 Rajasthan State Industrial Development and Investment Corporation provides facilities for development.
 Rajasthan is now the preferred destination for IT companies, & North India's largest integrated IT park is located in Jaipur and is named as Mahindra World City Jaipur covering nearly 3,000 acres (12 km2) of land.
 Some of the companies operating in Rajasthan include Infosys, Genpact, Wipro, Truworth, Deusche Bank, NEI, MICO, Honda Siel Cars, Coca-Cola, Gillete etc.

 Mining

 Rajasthan is pre-eminent in quarrying and mining in India.
-Hindustan Zinc, headquartered in Udaipur, Rajasthan is India's only and world's leading integrated zinc, lead and silver producer.
-With its large scale operations of smelting and mining in various districts of Rajasthan, the company has contributed to the socio-economic development of the state.
+Hindustan Zinc, headquartered in Udaipur.
+Kishangarh and Rajsamand also plays a vital role in economy due to the marble originated areas.
+Rajasthan is India's only and world's leading integrated zinc, lead and silver producer.
+With its large scale operations of smelting and mining in various districts of Rajasthan, the company contributed to the socio-economic development of the state.
 The state is the largest source of cement.
 Rajasthan is the largest cement-producing state of India.
 It has rich salt deposits at Sambhar, copper mines at Khetri and zinc mines at Dariba and Zawar.
 This is a chart of output of major minerals of Rajasthan.